Will a car start with old fuel?

 “Gas can start to go bad in as little as just three months because the lighter, more volatile components of gasoline evaporate over time,” says John Ibbotson, Consumer Reports’ chief automotive services manager at the Auto Test Center.
 Using old fuel in your car can sap engine power, causing hesitation and stalling.

-How long can gas sit in a car before it goes bad?
+How long can gas sit in a car?

 The storage life of petrol is one year when stored under shelter in a sealed container.
 Once a seal is broken the fuel has a storage life of six months at 20°C or three months at 30°C. The storage life of petrol in equipment fuel tanks is one month.